lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 5. The originator sends c and WK to the recipient.

-This different approach provides higher security assurance for two reasons.
+This KEM-based approach provides higher security assurance for two reasons.
 First, the input to the underlying RSA operation is effectively a random integer between 0 and n-1, where n is the RSA modulus, so it does not have any structure that could be exploited by an adversary.
 Second,